 When cleansing your face with an acne cleanser, you’re most likely stripping away too much of your natural oils.
 The result?
 Your skin will create more sebum to compensate, leaving you with oily and, in many cases, acne prone skin.
 Many people with oily skin actually have dehydrated skin without even knowing it!

-Try a cleanser that is not overly striping, like the cleansers of CeraVe or Simple.
+Try a cleanser that is not overly striping, like the cleansers from CeraVe or Simple.
 I especially like the CeraVe Renewing SA Cleanser.
 This one is gentle, but still tackles acne because it contains salicylic acid, which gently exfoliates the skin.

 Why you need to moisturise, even if your skin is an oily mess